Best Affordable Medical Alert Systems

 7.8

-If you want an in-home system, you’d be better off with Bay Alarm or Medical Guardian than Lively.
-The thing is, Lively only offers mobile systems.
-We’re not mad about that, either, since their mobile systems are a good deal with an $80 equipment fee and monitoring that starts at $24.99 per month.
-Plus, they offer one of the most advanced mobile apps in the industry.
+If you want an in-home system, you'd be better off with Bay Alarm or Medical Guardian than Lively.
+However, Lively specializes in mobile systems, which they excel at.
+Their mobile systems offer great value with equipment starting at $79.99 and monitoring from $24.99 per month.
+They also provide one of the best mobile apps in the industry.

-FYI: Lively’s monitoring fee includes 24/7 access to help.
-You can call them anytime to ask questions about your system or your health.
-The premium plan extends this help, giving you access to care advocates and on-call nurses..
+FYI: Lively's monitoring fees include 24/7 access to urgent response agents.
+You can contact them anytime for assistance with your device or health questions.
+The preferred plan extends this service, providing access to care advocates and board-certified nurses.

 • Fast response times